 Meditation is a powerful tool that can be used to interrupt circular thoughts.
 And guess what?
 It doesn’t have to be complicated!
 Not at all.
 We’ll use a simple technique called box breathing.

 Inhale for four seconds, hold your breath for four seconds, exhale slowly for four seconds, hold your breath for four seconds, and repeat.
 And do that for just five minutes.
+Here’s a deep breathing GIF to help you visualize box breathing:

 Here’s what will probably happen.
 Your brain will still be firing off thoughts about whatever it is you’re dealing with.
 You mentally say, “Okay.
 What is this?”
 You look at the thought, acknowledge it, and then you refocus your thoughts on your breathing.
 More thoughts will come; you do the same thing.
 You look at it, acknowledge it, and then let it go again.